nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  `add/[Nurse ID]/[Patient ID]/[Date (DDMMYYYY)]`

 >:information_source: Important notes about the input format
->
 >1.
+Make sure Nurse ID exists in Staff and Patient ID exists in Patients before adding.
-Make sure that the inputted user ID starts with a N for Nurse, P for Patient and have **exactly** least 5 digits in the number following!
+>2.
+Make sure that the inputted user ID starts with a N for Nurse, P for Patient and have **exactly** 5 digits in the number following!
 >
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Example**: `N12345`, `P54321`
 >
->2.
-Any input fields in HealthVault only accepts space and alphanumeric characters
+>3.
+Any input fields in HealthVault only accepts space and alphanumeric characters.
+>4.
+HealhVault currently only allows the adding of **1** schedule per patient per day.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Example of usage**:<br/>